PLU706/AI-Teaching-Master/README.md

 Find the shortcut named `AI Teaching Master` and open it.
 At first the web will say the website is unavaliable.
 Wait for a few moments and it will open.

+3. Using the app
+Upon opening the app, you will be met with a login page.
+The password is `study123!`.

 ### For Experts:
 1. Clone the repository (Requires Git)
 ```